 Hi!
 I’m Jack O’Brien and I’m currently an assistant professor of mathematics at Bowdoin College.
 My research specialty is in statistical genetics and I am particularly interested in the problems that occur in metagenomic or multigenomic data.
-Moving from my native Maine, I got my undergraduate degree in mathematics, under the supervision of Erica Flapan.
+Moving from my native Maine, I received my undergraduate degree in mathematics at Pomona College under the supervision of Erica Flapan.
 I received my doctorate in Biomathematics at UCLA under the joint supervision of Marc Suchard and Zhen-Su She.
 While there I worked closely with Vladimir Minin and Alex Alekseyenko.
-I did a post-doc in statistical genetics at the Statistics Department of the University of Bristol with Peter Green, Daniel Falush and Xavier Didelot.
-I then worked as a senior statistician at the Centre for Genomics and Global Health, under Dominic Kwiatkowski, working closely with Zam Iqbal, Jason Wendler and Lucas Amenga-Etego.
+I did a post-doc in statistical genetics at the Statistics Department of the University of Bristol with Peter Green, Dan Lawson, Daniel Falush and Xavier Didelot.
+I then worked as a senior statistician at the Centre for Genomics and Global Health at the University of Oxford under Dominic Kwiatkowski, working closely with Zam Iqbal, Jason Wendler and Lucas Amenga-Etego.
 Since arriving at Bowdoin, I have been working with Nick Record (among others) at Bigelow Laboratory to perform multi-scale metagenomic sampling of the Gulf of Maine.

 A complete CV can be found here: cv_jobrien